top of page

 Yom Hazikaron leYitshak Rabin

-Memorial Day for the assassination of Prime Minister Yitzhak Rabin is a national day of remembrance established by the Knesset in 1997.
-It is commemorated every year on the 12th of (the Hebrew month of) Cheshvan.
+Memorial Day for the assassination of Prime Minister Yitzhak Rabin is a national day of remembrance commemorated every year on the 12th of Cheshvan in the Hebrew calendar.

-Yitzhak Rabin was the Commander-in-Chief of the Israel Defense Forces during the Six Days War.
-He was also Defense Minister, Prime Minister of the State of Israel, and winner of the Nobel Peace Prize in 1994.
+Yitzhak Rabin served as the Commander-in-Chief of the Israel Defense Forces during the Six-Day War.
+He also held the roles of Defense Minister and Prime Minister of Israel and was awarded the Nobel Peace Prize in 1994.

-On the 4th of November 1995, a Saturday evening after Shabbat, Yitzhak Rabin was assassinated at the end of a rally in support of the Oslo Accords (1993/1995), at Kings of Israel Square in Tel Aviv (today named Rabin Square).
+On Saturday evening, November 4, 1995, shortly after Shabbat, Yitzhak Rabin was assassinated at the end of a rally supporting the Oslo Accords (1993/1995).
+The event took place at Kings of Israel Square in Tel Aviv, now known as Rabin Square.

-Yitzhak Rabin was assassinated by a Jewish extremist named Yigal Amir in 1967, shocking Israeli society.
-Thousands of people, from all over the political spectrum, marched in the streets and lit candles.
-In the days and months that followed, a public demand was made to commemorate his murder on an annual base.
+Yitzhak Rabin was assassinated by a Jewish extremist, Yigal Amir, in a tragic event that shocked Israeli society.
+Thousands of people from across the political spectrum marched in the streets and lit candles in his memory.
+In the days and months that followed, a public demand emerged to establish an annual commemoration of his murder.

-Rabin's funeral, held on Mount Herzl in Jerusalem, gathered leaders from all around the world (USA, Egypt, Jordan, Australia, etc.).
+Rabin's funeral, held on Mount Herzl in Jerusalem on November 6th, gathered leaders from all around the world (USA, Egypt, Jordan, Australia, etc.).

-Two years later, in 1997, a law was adopted by the Knesset to commemorate Yitzhak Rabin's assassination.
-Memorial Day is celebrated in state-official ceremonies on Mount Herzl, at Rabin Square, and throughout Israel.
-State flags are lowered to half-mast in all state institutions.
+Two years later, in 1997, the Knesset passed a law to commemorate Yitzhak Rabin's assassination.
+Memorial Day is observed with state ceremonies on Mount Herzl, at Rabin Square, and across Israel.
+State flags are lowered to half-mast at all state institutions.

 You can see in the following YouTube video the official announcement of Yitzhak Rabin's death an hour and a half after the shots.
 You can also see the atmosphere in the streets at that same moment.
 This is another live announcement on TV.

-Rabin's assassination deeply impacted Israeli society, especially the political scene, and its consequences are still felt today.
+Rabin's assassination had a profound impact on Israeli society, particularly its political landscape, with consequences that are still felt today.

 "Violence erodes the basis of Israeli democracy.
 It must be condemned and isolated.
 This is not the way of the State of Israel"